EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 # Localhost Docker on KVM Virtual Machine

-Run Docker in a KVM (qemu) Virtual Machine as a systemd service on your local workstation.
+Run Docker in a KVM (qemu) Virtual Machine as an unprivileged systemd user service on your local workstation.

 ## Background

-I don't think its wise to run the Docker daemon natively on your workstation's host operating system.
-Granting your user into the `docker` group is basically giving your user full root access to your host operating system (without even needing a password!).
+I don't think it's wise to run the Docker daemon natively on your workstation's host operating system (especially not on the same system that you run your web browser or other personal applications).
+If you grant your user account into the `docker` group, it is basically giving your user full root access to your host operating system (without even needing a password!).
 Running docker via sudo is also unwieldy.
-This project encourages you to run your Docker server remotely and using your local docker client to access it over a remote (SSH) context.
-Yes, you will still essentially have full root access of *that* whole server, but if that server is dedicated only for docker purposes, that seems fine to me.
+This project (d.rymcg.tech) encourages you to run your Docker server remotely and using your local docker client to access it over a remote (SSH) context.
+Yes, that means you will still essentially have full root access of *that* whole server, but if that server is dedicated only for your docker environment, that seems fine to me.
 For production, you will just want to make sure you use a secure workstation (or CI) to set that up.

 But maybe you don't have a server yet, and you may want to start development on your laptop before even thinking about setting one up.
 In that case, the